 If you want to be an organ or tissue donor, you should:

-If you change your mind, follow the same steps you took to register online.
-You update your donation choices in the
+If you change your mind, follow the same steps you took to register online, updating your choices on the

-Alberta Organ and Tissue Donation Registry (AOTDR) and mail or fax a copy of your new signed, dated and witnessed donation consent form to Alberta Health.
-When it’s received, it will be attached to your record as evidence of your choice when the time comes.
+Alberta Organ and Tissue Donation Registry (AOTDR).
 It’s important to talk with your family about the change in your donation choices.

 If you’re thinking about withdrawing because you have questions about being an organ or tissue donor, call Health Link or talk to your doctor.

 If you have already registered your donation wishes and wish to withdraw, you will need to re-access the Alberta Organ and Tissue Donation Registry and remove the selections you made earlier.
 It is a good idea to update your family about your choice to withdraw as a donor.

 If you no longer want to be a donor, you can also withdraw from the Registry by calling 1-844-815-3315.